EU to blacklist Israeli settlers, after new sanctions on Hamas

 Last Friday, the EU blacklisted three Palestinian militant entities — two Hamas brigades and the Al-Quds Brigades — for the use of sexual violence against Israelis in an attack on 7 October.

-The extremist settlers and Palestinian fighters are both being sanctioned on the grounds of egregious human rights abuses.
+The extremist settlers and Palestinian fighters are both being sanctioned on the grounds of egregious human-rights abuses.

-The Hamas units were guilty of "the rape and subsequent murder of female minors, mutilation of corpses as well as genital mutilation," the EU said.
+The Hamas units were guilty of "the rape and subsequent murder of female minors, mutilation of corpses, as well as genital mutilation," the EU said.

 When completed, the process will see the Israeli names added to a global rogues' gallery that also includes Russian murderers, Chinese torturers, and African warlords, as well as the Hamas rapists.